infiniteoo/homework_week_05_third_party_apis/README.md

 This project brought more use of jQuery as well, and the use of a third-party API: moment.js.

 Moment.js is a powerful set of tools that quickly and easily allow a coder to work with time and date values.
-Trying to do what can be accomplished with Moment in one line usually takes a good five or ten.
+Trying to do what can be accomplished with Moment in one line usually takes a good five or ten in standard JavaScript.

 #### Here are the steps taken to achieve this complete this week's homework project: